 CEDaR

-Centre for Environmental Data and Recording (CEDaR) collects, stores, manages and releases information on the wildlife of Northern Ireland and its coastal waters.
+The Centre for Environmental Data and Recording (CEDaR) is Northern Ireland’s only Local Environmental Record Centre.
+We collect, store, manage and release information on the wildlife of Northern Ireland and its coastal waters.

-CEDaR is the Local Environmental Records Centre for Northern Ireland and its coastal waters, working in partnership with Northern Ireland Environment Agency, National Museums NI and the recording community.
+CEDaR works in partnership with Northern Ireland Environment Agency, National Museums NI and the recording community.

 CEDaR helps to gather and record information about local wildlife and habitats.
 This information is stored on our databases and shared widely to inform policy, decision-making, environmental management, research, planning and conservation.